Jambin, Queensland: History

 The town takes its name from the Jambin railway station, which in turn was named on 27 April 1923 by the Queensland Railway Department and is believed to be an Aboriginal word meaning echidna.

 Callide Provisional School opened on 24 November 1925.
 On 1 June 1927, it became Callide State School.
 It closed in 1971.
 It was on Callide Road (24.3012°S 150.4588°E).
 Although it is within the town of Callide, it is within the present-day boundaries of Jambin.

 The town first appears on a 1949 survey map.

 Jambin was originally established as a supply depot for the railway, which was established in 1924.
 This opened up the area for new settlers, many of them pursuing dairying.
 Cream was sent to the butter factory at Wowan.

-Jambin Post Office opened on 1 February 1926 (a receiving office had been open from 1924).
+Jambin Post Office opened on 1 February 1926 (a receiving office had been open from 1924).Jambin State School opened on 11 February 1929 with 16 students under principal Kate Collins.
+The first school building was a high-set two-room structure with a semi-enclosed verandah.

-Jambin State School opened on 11 February 1929.
+Arogoon (also written as Argoon) State School opened on 30 July 1936, but was renamed Earlsfield State School by October 1936.
+It closed in 1958.
+It was on the northern corner of Earlsfield Road and Earlsfield Pit Road (24.2052°S 150.4336°E).

 The mobile library service commenced in 2004.